mandywl/02-Responsive-Portfolio/README.md

 ## Overview
 * Created the following pages: `index.html`, `portfolio.html` and `contact.html` using Bootstrap's grid system (containers, rows, and columns)

-* On an `xs` screen, content takes up the entire screen.
+* On an `xs` screen, content takes up the entire screen

 * Portfolio contains name, email and phone number